 On average, monetary policy is faster and (at least for output) more powerful in the calibrated models than estimated models.
 That is, the cumulative effects of a given cumulative change in real interest rates on output (as measured by y-slope) are larger for the calibrated models.
 In addition, the output cost of disinflation—that is, the sacrifice ratio—is smaller for the calibrated models.
 And all of this comes earlier for the calibrated models, meaning at lower values of y-timing and π-timing.
-Evidently, the developers of calibrated models have greater faith in the power of monetary policy than the data show, although one must acknowledge that not all calibrated models are meant to be taken seriously as quantitative assessments of monetary policy, as opposed to devices to illustrate the mechanisms by which monetary policy can work.
-That said, even for estimated models, Milton Friedman’s characterization of the lags of monetary policy being “long and variable” (Nelson, 2020, p.
-141) is not clearly correct, or at least not for length.
-The mean lag for the timing of the peak output response for estimated models is less than three
+Taken at face value, these results suggest that the developers of calibrated models have greater faith in the power of monetary policy than the data suggest.
+That said, even the estimated models are not consistent with Milton Friedman’s characterization of the lags of monetary policy as “long and variable” (Nelson, 2020, p.
+141), at with regard to length: The mean lag for the timing of the peak output response for estimated models is less than three quarters.

 Tables 4 and 5 decompose these statistics by the monetary policy rule that generated them.
 Several observations arise from this decomposition.
 First, Table 4 demonstrates that the greater power of calibrated models regarding output described above reflects larger effects for the TR and ITR, while there is little difference based on the GR.
 This result presumably stems from the output term in the GR being written, as the name suggests, in terms of growth rates, as opposed to levels of output.
 Second, the persistence implied by the ITR, and especially the GR, results in larger absolute values of y-slope and π-slope for both the calibrated and estimated models.
 This is not as obvious a result as might seem on the surface, as y-slope and π-slope are scaled to the magnitude of the movement in real rates that each policy rule elicits.
 Third, the results for sacrifice ratios indicate that higher values of y-slope and π-slope do not necessarily translate into lower sacrifice ratios.
 Indeed, the sacrifice ratios are smaller on balance for the calibrated models and there is much less variability in sacrifice ratios among calibrated models.